Read time 5 minutes

 If the value of the AdminDisplayVersion is version 15.1, then it shows the arbitration mailbox belongs to Exchange 2016 Server.

-After successful completion, you can easily perform multiple administrative tasks like:
+After successful completion, you can easily perform multiple administrative tasks, such as

 • Export the administrator audit log using the EAC.